A Guide to Depression and Suicide Among School-Aged Youth

 Warning Signs for Suicide in Students

-The Suicide Prevention Resource Center defines warning signs as factors that “indicate an immediate risk of suicide.”
+The Suicide Prevention Resource Center defines warning signs as factors that “indicate that someone may be at immediate risk for suicide..”
 Teachers, educators, and students should carefully watch for these indicators for at-risk students.

-According to Lisa Alizadeh, a professional counselor providing psychoeducation, assessments, and interventions for suicide prevention in schools, therapy, and psychiatric settings, overlooked warning signs of suicide often include:
+According to Lisa Alizadeh, a professional counselor who provides psychoeducation, assessments, and interventions for suicide prevention in schools, therapy, and psychiatric settings, overlooked warning signs of suicide often include:

 Sudden Behavioral Changes

-This is an easy warning sign to miss because the changes may not appear linked to propensity to commit suicide.
+This is an easy warning sign to miss because the changes may not appear linked to propensity to take one’s life.
 However, someone who is suicidal often demonstrates behavioral changes.
 For example, a usually respectful and kind person may suddenly become irritable, angry, or aggressive.
 Or, someone who typically appears depressed or sad may suddenly become peaceful and happy.

 History or Current Bullying

 Bullying or teasing is one of the most common experiences among students who have attempted or completed suicide.
 However, bullying can often be overlooked when discussing common suicide risk factors.
 A common statement bullied students will hear is, “Oh, go kill yourself,” or the bully will socially isolate them.
 These actions can increase depression and result in suicidal thoughts or attempts.

 Questioning, Transitioning, or Opening Living in the LGBTQ+ Community

 Another vulnerable population consists of individuals questioning, transitioning, or living openly within the LGBTQ+ community.
 Research directly links increased suicidal urges with every bullying incident such as threatening, harassing, persecution, or humiliating.
 Words have power, and these concerns should be immediately and appropriately addressed both with the targeted student and their peers.